skaut/skaut-google-drive-gallery/plugin/readme.txt

 It is also possible to use subdirectories with the shortcode `[sgdg path="Folder name/subfolder/subsubfolder"]`.
 If no path is provided, then the root directory itself is used.

+= Why isn't my video shown? =
+The plugin only shows videos that can be played by the browser.
+Unfortunately, at the moment, different browsers support different video formats.
+If you want the best support, we recommend using MP4.
+Detailed information about which formats are supported by each browser can be found on [Wikipedia](https://en.wikipedia.org/wiki/HTML5_video#Browser%20support).

 == Screenshots ==

 1. A simple gallery